Equality and Diversity

 The Department of Mathematical Sciences works hard to support an inclusive culture that values the diversity of its staff and students.

-We are supporters of the London Mathematical Society's Good Practice Scheme and hold an Athena SWAN Silver Award.
+We are supporters of the London Mathematical Society's Good Practice Scheme and hold an Athena Swan Gold Award.
 We recognise the advancement of gender equality for all in terms of representation, progression and success.

-More information and support relating to equality and diversity issues can be found on the following pages for staff and students.
+More information and support relating to equality and diversity issues at the University can be found on the following pages for staff and students.

 Department Equality and Diversity Committee